The Same Collapse, Twice

 Life on Earth doesn’t run on heat.
 It runs on the flow of energy from high-quality (low entropy) to low-quality (high entropy).

 Sunlight arrives as concentrated, high-frequency photons.
 Plants capture it, store it in chemical bonds, and pass it up the food chain.
-Eventually, the same energy radiates back to space as diffuse infrared — same amount of energy, but spread across many more photons, much higher entropy.
+Eventually, the same energy radiates back to space as diffuse infrared—same total energy, but spread across many more photons, much higher entropy.

-This flow — from order to disorder — is what powers every living thing.
-Schrödinger called it “negative entropy” or “negentropy.”
+This flow—from order to disorder—powers every living thing.
+Schrödinger called it “negentropy.”
 Living systems maintain their structure by exporting entropy to their environment.

 Global warming disrupts this flow.
-Greenhouse gases trap outgoing infrared radiation, reducing the rate at which the Earth can shed entropy.
-The system backs up.
+Greenhouse gases trap outgoing infrared, reducing the rate at which Earth can shed entropy.
 The gradient flattens.

 What We Lose